 KNOWLEDGE The promotion of occasions for production and distribution of knowledge such as workshops, seminars, and a forum.

-Finet collects, concentrates, organises and shares this information on its webpage and provides a platform for lively communication and knowledge exchange between young fishery scientists.
+On its webpage, Finet collects, concentrates, organises and shares information and provides a platform for lively communication and knowledge exchange between young fishery scientists.
+If you want to receive fresh news from Finet, you can follow our blog!
+Enter your email address in the front page of our blog and you will receive instant updates on our news.